calebdagreat/azure-network-protocols/README.md

 - Click "Add PC"
 - Go to Virtual Machines and click VM-1 to access details.
 Copy the IP address of the "VM-1"
 - Click Connect
-- Log-in with username and password created for VM-1
+- Log-in with username and password created for VM-1, Click "Continue"
-- You should be observing the Log In Screen
+- You should be observe the Log In Screen, then the Desktop
+- Go to a web browser to access www.wireshark.org to prepare for next step
 </p>
 <br />